Mradul-77/CBTCIP/README.md

 # Unemployment Analysis in India
-This repository contains the project assigned to me during my internship @CipherByte Technologies.
+This repository contains the project assigned to me during my internship @CipherByteTechnologies.

 The project are of the domain- Data Science and Python.